GenericMappingTools/gmtserver-admin/README.md

 ## Cache files

-GMT Core developers can add, modify or remove cache files from their working copy of the gmtserver-admin repo, and after merging the gmtserver will automatically update its working copy via the crontab script, and if there are changes the key `gmt_hash_server.txt` file will be rebuilt as needed.
+GMT Core developers can add, modify or remove cache files from their working copy of the gmtserver-admin repo, and after merging the gmt server will automatically update its working copy via the crontab script, and if there are changes the key `gmt_hash_server.txt` and `gmt_data_server.txt` files will be rebuilt as needed.

 ## Global grids